 About the Founder

 Human Rights Careers was founded by Robert Fellner in 2015.
-Robert has several years of working experience in human rights.
+Robert has ten years of working experience in human rights.
 From 2016 to 2020 he worked as Global Human Rights Education Technology Project Manager at the International Secretariat of Amnesty International.
 He led Amnesty International’s global instructional design work delivering on educational experiences across various channels including Amnesty’s Human Rights Academy, edX and FutureLearn.
-Robert also worked as Web content and Social Media Manager at Amnesty Austria.
-Beside running Human Rights Careers, Robert regularly works as consultant and independent expert for international human rights organizations.
-Robert studied Human Rights and Literature in Vienna (Austria) and London (United Kingdom) and previously worked as lecturer at Ain Shams University during the years of the Egyptian Uprising 2011 -2012 and for the Austrian Ministry of Education.
+Robert also worked as web content and social media manager at Amnesty Austria.
+Beside running Human Rights Careers, more recently Robert worked as temporary staff member, consultant and independent expert for international organizations such as ICMPD, UNITAR and OHCHR.
+Robert studied Human Rights and Literature in Vienna (Austria) and London (United Kingdom) and previously worked as lecturer at Ain Shams University and for the Austrian Ministry of Education.
 His work has taken Robert to Egypt, UK, Lebanon, India, Poland, Russia, Canada, South Africa and Spain.

 Who runs Human Rights Careers